 One of my favorite things to do on a Walt Disney World Vacation is to see the Magic Kingdom Flag Retreat at least once while I’m there.
-It’s held every day at 5:00 PM in the Town Square on Main Street USA.

 Disney Security members, Main Street Operations personnel, and the Dapper Dans Barber Shop Quartette conduct the ceremony along with a daily special guest.
 This special guest is a veteran who happens to be touring the Magic Kingdom that day.